 “Lead was found in 90% of manufactured baby food and 80% of store-bought family food and homemade purees.
 In addition, arsenic was found in 68% of store-bought baby food and 72% of family food either purchased or prepared at home.
 Cadmium was found in 65% of purchased baby food and 60% of family foods.
 Mercury was found in 7% of store-bought baby food and 10% of family foods.” – WebMD

-A new study released by the Environmental Defense Fund (EDF) found 20% of baby food samples contained detectable lead levels as compared to regular food samples that showed only 14%.
+A new study released by the Environmental Defense Fund (EDF) found 20% of baby food samples contained detectable lead levels as compared to regular food samples which showed only 14%.
 The EDF analyzed data from 2,164 baby food samples submitted from 2003 through 2013 as part of the Food and Drug Administration’s (FDA) Total Diet Study.
-The study examines food for nutrients, pesticides and metals.
+The study examines food for nutrients, pesticides, and metals.

 Food manufacturers have no answer for the source of the lead contamination although educated guesses include lead from the soil in which the food is grown, packaging, processing equipment, or the water supply used in making baby food.

 Although lead in baby food is obviously concerning, “lead paint is still the number 1 source of exposure in this country by a wide margin,” according to Dr. Phil Landrigan from Mount Sinai School of Medicine.
 Water is the second biggest source of lead contamination with food coming in third.

 Regardless of the lead source, everyone agrees there are “no safe levels of lead in blood” as the Centers for Disease Control and Prevention (CDC) notes lead kills developing brain cells and the resulting brain damage is irreversible.
 Sarah Vogel, vice president for health at the EDF, found the results particularly “concerning” for children younger than 6 years of age whose exposure to lead negatively affects their developing brains and can cause lower IQ and behavioral problems.